Cyber Security and DW Spectrum

 DW Spectrum IPVMS is continuously being improved to address cybersecurity threats by using a combination of secure technology and process countermeasures.

-DW Spectrum allows Administrators to control the permissions and access that users have within the IPVMS system, such as which menus that they may access, camera viewing permissions, and other privileges as well.
+DW Spectrum allows Administrators to control the permissions and access that users have within the IPVMS system, such as which menus they may access, camera viewing permissions, and other privileges as well.

 The Two Factor Authentication (2FA) security feature can be implemented as an additional layer of cyber security.
 When someone tries to gain access to a DW Spectrum System using 2FA, they will be required to enter a password when initially connecting (1st factor) then will be required to enter a pin code (2nd factor) that has been generated from an authentication application.